flaturtha/NOS/_posts/2016-09-28-robert-louis-stevenson-and-the-english-discovery-of-the-short-story.md

 Alas, it was unnecessary to inform even the snouters that deliberate artifice was being practised in his own works.
 The thing is palpable in every phrase where the words are the _dernier cri_ in specificness, and in each rhythm tuned to a superperfect harmony.
 Yet, though palpable, this artifice is not unpleasant.

 On the contrary, at his best, the exquisite Euphuism which this supreme polisher could produce is sheer delight.
-No story in the world reads better aloud than _The Sire de Mal __é__ troits Door_, no phrasing in contemporary prose thrills the ear more entrancingly than certain passages in _Will o&#39; the Mill_ and _Prince Otto_.
+No story in the world reads better aloud than _The Sire de Malétroits Door_, no phrasing in contemporary prose thrills the ear more entrancingly than certain passages in _Will o&#39; the Mill_ and _Prince Otto_.
 But is it not—Euphuism?
 And, if it is Euphuism, will it not suffer with a change of taste?

 Suppose this to be true.
 Suppose these flowered sentences, graceful rhythms, vivid words, should eventually mar the excellency of the stories which they adorn.
 Something will remain.
 Stevenson&#39;s keen studies of our moral nature, the essential Englishness of which we have just been discussing, must possess an enduring value; the grace and beauty of his story&#39;s form will continue worthy, even if his style should lose its charm.